Noureldin2303/Canny_edge_detection/README.md

 • convolute (parameters: image, filter) and return the result of convoluting the filter

-• sobil(parameters: image) and return the image containing the edge
+• sobel(parameters: image) and return the image containing the edge

 • Prewitt (parameters: image) and return the image edge